camarman/GTRPy/README.md

 1. Gradient, Divergence, Curl and Laplace operations on fields
 2. Partial and Covariant derivatives of the GTR tensors
 3. Including more coordinate systems
-4. Add functionality such that the variables in the metric tensor can be takes as a function and not as constant.
+4. Add functionality such that the variables in the metric tensor can be taken as a function and not as constant.

 ## Contributing